Category Archives: vegan

 Directions:

 I cut up cukes, tomatoes, bell peppers and red onions into app.
 1 inch cubes.
 Put each vegetable separately into a food processor with steel blade and pulse until it is coarsely chopped.
-Do not make baby food, don’t over process.
+You can also use an immersion blender in a deep bowl–you may need to do it in batches or use a regular blender.

-After each vegetable is chopped up combine them in a large bowl and add the garlic ( if you haven’t already) , juice, vinegar, olive oil, salt and pepper.
-Mix well and chill before serving.
+After each vegetable is chopped up add the garlic ( if you haven’t already) , juice, vinegar, olive oil, salt and pepper.
+I like to drizzle olive oil slowly in while I blend it.
+Pour into a large bowl mix well and chill before serving.
 It’s a good idea to chill for a while, the longer it sits the more the taste develops.

 The second night I added shrimp and avocado.